equetzal/huronOS-build-tools/docs/development/how-to-create-a-build.md

      ```

-   After this, return to the debian installation and plug the USB drive, then copy the modules on the `iso-data/huronOS/base/` directory.
+   Next, return to the debian installation and plug the USB drive, then copy the modules on the `iso-data/huronOS/base/` directory.

 6. **Pack the current software**